w3c/wot-usecases/USE-CASES/smartcity-geolocation.md

 Location is generally considered private information when it is used with a device that may be associated with a specific person, such as a phone or vehicle, as it can be used to track that person and infer their activities or who they associate with (if multiple people are being tracked at once).
-Therefore APIs to access it in sensitive contexts are often restricted, and access is allowed only after confirming permission from the user.
+Therefore APIs to access geographic location in sensitive contexts are often restricted, and access is allowed only after confirming permission from the user.